-How should we get the hydrographic survey information?
-Like this?
+How should we get the hydrographic information?

 All the control and monitoring work can be finished on the shore, with only two software: the USV control software and Hi-Max sounding software.
 First, users can set the related project information, including the coordinate system and some sounding settings.
 Then set the GNSS equipment for access location data.
 Generating the survey lines in the USV control software and afterwards conduct the auto-piloting task.
 For some shallow area close ashore, users can manually control the boat to collect the bathymetric data.
 The automatic control system of Hi-Max will automatically control the data quality.
 Two software work together to complete data acquisition.

 The echosounder and ADCP (Acoustic Doppler Current Profilers) mounted on the boat, can provide professional hydrographic data.
 The HD-510 echosounder designed for USV with the 0.15-300 m sounding range, is able to deal with various complex bathymetric environments easily.
 The ADCP equipment RP600 carried on the USV, has many advantages compared with the traditional surveying work: it does not need to rely on the bridge and can work more freely without environmental constraints.
-Additionally, various types of ADCP data is sent back to the base station in real-time.
+Additionally, various types of ADCP data is sent back to the base station in real time.
 It can realize real-time monitoring of river flow rate, estimate whether the reservoir will exceed the maximum water level, and provide data support for flood discharge and flood control of the barrier lake.
-The advanced split-design GNSS receiver provides centimetre-level high-precision positioning.
+The advanced split-design GNSS receiver provides centimeter-level high-precision positioning.
 The host and antenna are separated and will be better protected.

 Independent R&D smart boat control system combined with RTK positioning accuracy, ensure that the USV will cruise along with the planned at the auto mode.
 The deviation between the actual path and planned routes is usually within 10 cm.